Garry Rush

 Garry Frederick Rush (born July 5, 1944) is a retired Australian professional motor racing driver.
 Born in the New South Wales town of Camden, he competed in Sprintcars, Speedcars, NASCAR, Formula Ford and Touring cars in a 40 year career.
 Rush won a record 10 Australian Sprintcar Championships and seven Grand Annual Sprintcar Classics at Premier Speedway, Warrnambool.

 Australian Racing Career

 Rush started racing near his residence of Auburn, New South Wales in a Stock Rod at Westmead Speedway in 1964.
 After crashing out of several events, he accepted a drive in a midget speedcar.
 He moved up to a Super Modified and won the 1966 NSW championship.

-In the 24 years between 1975 and 1998, Rush won ten Sprintcar national championships.
-He finished second once and third on four occasions, resulting in finishing on the podium over 60 percent of the time.
+In his 28 appearances in the Sprintcar national championships between the years of 1966 and 1998, Rush won ten titles.
+He was runner-up three times and finished third on five occasions, resulting in finishing on the podium over 64 percent of the time.

 Other Racing

 Rush raced in a 1988 NASCAR Cup Series race (the 1988 Goodyear NASCAR 500) at Calder Park Thunderdome in Melbourne, Victoria.
 Rush competed in several Bathurst 1000, with a best finish of ninth.

 Rush spent some time racing Sprintcars and Super Modifieds in the United States.
 He helped bring some American drivers to race in Australia.

 After retiring from racing, Rush became a part-owner Granville Speedway (now Sydney Speedway).